Late News

 Loading more events…

 On 28 February 2026, Israel and the United States launched airstrikes on Iran targeting its nuclear program, striking more than 1,000 targets in the first 24 hours.
-An Israeli F-15I aircraft launched an air-launched ballistic missile from over international waters in the Red Sea to strike Supreme Leader Khamenei's compound in Tehran on February 28, killing Khamenei.
-Iran's Assembly of Experts confirmed Mojtaba Khamenei as the new supreme leader on March 8, and Iran formally named him as supreme leader on March 9.
+An Israeli F-15I aircraft launched an air-launched ballistic missile from over international waters in the Red Sea to strike Supreme Leader Khamenei's compound in Tehran on February 28, killing Khamenei, his wife Zahra Haddad Adel, his daughter, two grandchildren, and Mojtaba Khamenei's wife and 14-month-old daughter; Mojtaba Khamenei was severely injured in the strike.
+Iran's Assembly of Experts confirmed Mojtaba Khamenei as the new supreme leader on March 8, and Iran formally named him on March 9.
 US B-1 and B-52 bombers launched bombing missions from RAF Fairford, and KC-135R Stratotanker aircraft from RAF Mildenhall conducted aerial refueling over the Mediterranean after Britain agreed on February 28 to allow US aircraft to conduct defensive missions from British bases.
-NATO Secretary General Mark Rutte revealed on June 24 that European allies made their bases available to the US military during Operation Epic Fury, with 4,000–5,000 US planes taking off from European bases over six weeks; Italy's Defence Minister disputed this characterisation, stating Italy authorised only technical and logistical non-combat activities.
-Oman announced a breakthrough in US-Iran talks it had been mediating in the early hours of February 28, saying Tehran had agreed to zero uranium stockpiling and conversion of existing material into fuel, but the war began regardless.
+NATO Secretary General Mark Rutte revealed on June 24 that European allies made their bases available to the US military during Operation Epic Fury, with 4,000–5,000 US planes taking off from European bases over six weeks; Italy's Defence Minister disputed this, stating Italy authorised only technical and logistical non-combat activities.
+Oman announced a breakthrough in US-Iran talks it had been mediating in the early hours of February 28, saying Tehran had agreed to zero uranium stockpiling, but the war began regardless.

 General Dan Caine confirmed on April 9 that 13 US service members were killed, with 373 wounded and more than 13,000 targets struck, destroying roughly 80 percent of Iran's air defenses, 90 percent of its navy, 90 percent of its weapons factories, and nearly 80 percent of its nuclear industrial base.
-A Pentagon official confirmed in a sworn court filing on June 16 that the US military used Elon Musk's Grok AI chatbot to fire more than 2,000 munitions at 2,000 distinct targets in Iran within 96 hours.
-Pentagon chief financial officer Jules Hurst told a congressional panel on May 13 that the Iran war had cost about $29 billion so far, and Pete Hegseth appeared before Congress on June 23 to seek roughly $80 billion in supplemental funding.
-The Trump administration formally submitted an $87.6 billion supplemental spending request to Congress on June 24, with roughly $67 billion earmarked for the Department of Defense, including $21 billion specifically for munitions procurement.
+A Pentagon official confirmed in a sworn court filing on June 16 that the US military used Elon Musk's Grok AI chatbot to fire more than 2,000 munitions at 2,000 distinct targets within 96 hours.
+Pentagon chief financial officer Jules Hurst told a congressional panel on May 13 that the Iran war had cost about $29 billion so far, and the Trump administration formally submitted an $87.6 billion supplemental spending request to Congress on June 24.

-Pakistani Prime Minister Shehbaz Sharif announced on June 14 that the United States and Iran reached a peace deal, and Trump declared the deal complete on June 14.
+Pakistani Prime Minister Shehbaz Sharif announced on June 14 that the United States and Iran reached a peace deal, and Trump declared the deal complete that day.
 The White House confirmed that an initial phase of the MOU was signed on June 15 by JD Vance and Mohammad Bagher Ghalibaf, with Trump witnessing.
 On June 17, Trump signed the memorandum of understanding at a post-G7 dinner at the Palace of Versailles, with Iranian President Pezeshkian also signing.
 The MOU committed both sides to a 60-day negotiating window, a reconstruction plan of at least $300 billion for Iran, full release of frozen Iranian assets, removal of the US naval blockade, and toll-free passage through the Strait of Hormuz immediately upon signing.
 The deal contained no restrictions on Iran's ballistic missiles, no commitment to release political prisoners, and no requirement to rein in Iran's proxy forces.
+Netanyahu refused on June 17 to abide by the MOU's demands for a regional ceasefire, and the Trump administration backed a separate agreement on June 20 giving Israel freedom of action in Lebanon until Hezbollah disarms.

 The US and Iran gave sharply conflicting accounts of the deal's contents.
 Supreme Leader Mojtaba Khamenei released a written statement on June 19 saying he held a different view on the MOU but approved it after President Pezeshkian accepted responsibility.
-Iranian President Pezeshkian declared on June 21 that Iran would not relinquish its right to enrich uranium, and declared on June 23 that Iran would never negotiate about its defensive capabilities.
-JD Vance backed away on June 28 from past US pledges to destroy Iran's ballistic weapons capabilities, saying countries cannot be told they are not allowed to have self-defence.
-Trump and JD Vance acknowledged on June 21 that some elements of the understanding were not written in the MOU text, describing them as a gentleman's agreement.
-Trump posted on Truth Social on June 23 claiming Iran fully agreed to the highest level of nuclear inspections, but Iran's Foreign Ministry stated on June 22 that Iran made no new commitments on nuclear inspections.
-IAEA Director General Rafael Grossi confirmed on June 24 that inspectors would visit Iranian nuclear enrichment sites under the interim deal, but Iran insisted on June 25 that inspections would resume only after a final agreement was reached.
+Iranian President Pezeshkian declared on June 21 that Iran would not relinquish its right to enrich uranium, and on June 23 that Iran would never negotiate about its defensive capabilities.
+JD Vance backed away on June 28 from past US pledges to destroy Iran's ballistic weapons capabilities, and on July 1 said talks would begin addressing the nuclear issue.
+Iranian hardliners called on July 2 for a re-examination of Iran's fatwa against nuclear weapons possession.
+IAEA Director General Rafael Grossi confirmed on June 24 that inspectors would visit Iranian nuclear enrichment sites under the interim deal, but Iran insisted on June 25 that inspections would resume only after a final agreement.
+More than 60 members of Iran's Assembly of Experts demanded on June 29 that negotiators not cross Supreme Leader Khamenei's red lines on nuclear rights, revenge for assassinated leaders, the Strait of Hormuz, war compensation, and sanctions removal.

 Loading map…